 Tel.
 (215) 383-1752

-Marla is a founding partner of Conley Law Group LLP where she focuses her practice on serving nonprofit organizations and their donors.
+Marla is a founding partner of Conley Law Group LLC where she focuses her practice on serving nonprofit organizations and their donors.

 She provides general counsel and strategic planning services for a wide range of nonprofit organizations, from obtaining and maintaining tax-exempt status to major corporate restructures and affiliations.
 She advises clients regarding corporate structure; governance; taxation; fundraising; endowment and charitable trust management; grants; and charitable spending.
 Marla represents clients before the IRS, the Attorney General, and the Pennsylvania Orphans’ Court.